SamR1/FitTrackee/docsrc/source/features.rst

   - each data displayed on a different chart

 - A user can update messages preferences (*new in 1.0.0*).
-- A user can set whether speed can be displayed with pace (*new in 1.1.0*).
 - A user can set missing elevation processing if an OpenElevation or Valhalla API URL is set (*new in 1.1.0*):

   - none